Insights

 Dubai is premium by default, but price sensitivity still exists.
 Expats compare across regions, tourists compare within a day, and locals value consistency and reliability.
 That creates two traps: underpricing to “be safe”, or overpricing with a weak promise.

 Price = Cost + Value.
 Cost (landed + ops + CAC) protects you.
 Value (what the customer gets, feels, or avoids) lets you capture upside.
-If your value narrative is thin, you’ll always be dragged back to cost.
+If your value narrative is thin, you will always be dragged back to cost.

 Know your fully-loaded unit economics: landed cost, packaging, fees, rent share, staff time, platform commissions, payment fees, and realistic CAC.
 Add a small buffer for FX and seasonality.

-Premium quality, reliability, speed, convenience, compliance, after‑sales, or a unique outcome.
-Turn these into promises you’re happy to be measured against.
+Premium quality, reliability, speed, convenience, compliance, after-sales, or a unique outcome.
+Turn these into promises you are happy to be measured against.

 Use an anchor that feels normal in the UAE (competitor, international ref, or your own higher tier), then justify with proof: numbers, social, or policy.